jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 A macro is an identifier that represents some expression.
 The expression, sometimes called a "replacement list", can be any snippet of code.

-All instances of a macro are replaced (expanded) by the preprocessor early in the compilation process.
+All instances of a macro are replaced (or *expanded*) by the preprocessor early in the compilation process.
 This occurs specifically during [phase 4](https://en.cppreference.com/w/cpp/language/translation_phases) of compilation in both C and C++.
 The `#define` preprocessor directive is used to create macros.
 The basic syntax is: